Differin (Adapalene) for Seniors: What to Know

 Immediate-release melatonin helps with sleep onset, while extended-release versions support sleep maintenance throughout the night.
 Choose based on whether you have trouble falling asleep initially or staying asleep until morning.

 Current research suggests melatonin and magnesium are safe for extended use in healthy adults.
-However, long-term safety data for other natural sleep aids remains limited, so periodic evaluation with a healthcare provider is recommended for ongoing use.
+However, long-term safety data for other natural sleep supplements remains limited, so periodic evaluation with a healthcare provider is recommended for ongoing use.

 Ready to take control of your health?
 Get started with Doctronic today.